RobTillaart/ACS712/README.md

 mA LSB = (5000 mV / maxADC) / mVperA * 1000.0;
 mA LSB = (1000 * 5000 mV) / (maxADC * mVperA);
 ```

+Although no 16 bit ADC built in are known, it indicates what resolution
+could be obtained with such an ADC.
+It triggered the thought for supporting
+external ADC's with this library or a derived version.
+See future.

 #### Tests